KnowsCount/blog/_posts/2021-02-01-starting-startups-what-to-think.md

 Firstly pitching. pitching is one of the most important aspect of your startup.
 No matter how great your ideas are, your startup is useless if you cannot convey it and you don't have any capital.
 If you cannot inspire people, your startup is more than useless.

 > but wait what if I can make a product that doesn't require much capital?... and teamwork is not needed!
-I can totally handle backend, frontend, security, marketing, ~~HR~~ (not needed) by myself.
+I can totally handle backend, frontend, security, marketing, ~~HR (not needed)~~ by myself.

 Well..
 If you cannot convey your ideas to customers then you're not going to have any customers, and if you don't have any customers, then your startup is useless, still.
 Every single interaction relating to your startup will somehow require you to pitch it.
 Now that is why it is essential to perfect your pitch.

 Easier said than done.
-Here are the seven questions that you should answer as clearly as possible:
+Here are the seven questions you should answer as clearly as possible:

 1. **What do you do?**